jpjuvo/camelyon17-multilevel/README.md

 metastases in hematoxylin and eosin-stained tissue, and their performance is comparable to the level of an expert pathologist.
 Many of the tumor-detecting deep learning algorithms focus on the local features that are in the small batches of images, which leaves out potentially relevant features from the surroundings.[1]
-For example, the eosinophils are characteristic in some parts of a tissue sample, whereas some parts can indicate a tumor or other disease.
-Small image batches may not contain enough spatial information for considering the surroundings.

 ## Research questions
 1. Does including information from the surrounding area, improve the performance of